SiliconLabs/wiseconnect/examples/snippets/wlan/access_point/readme.md

 ## Purpose/Scope

-This application demonstrates how to configure the SiWx91x as a soft Access point and allows stations to connect to it.
+This application demonstrates how to configure the SiWx91x as a soft access point and allow stations to connect to it.

 ## Prerequisites/Setup Requirements

 ### Hardware Requirements

-- A Windows PC.
+- Windows PC

 - **SoC Mode**:
   - Standalone
-    - BRD4002A Wireless pro kit mainboard [SI-MB4002A]
+    - BRD4002A Wireless Pro Kit Mainboard [SI-MB4002A]
     - Radio Boards
   	  - BRD4338A [SiWx917-RB4338A]
   	  - BRD4343A [SiWx917-RB4343A]